Bernard Bolzano: Judgments and cognitions

 A known truth has as its parts (Bestandteile) a truth in itself and a judgment (Bolzano, Wissenschaftslehre §26).
 A judgment is a thought which states a true proposition.
 In judging (at least when the matter of the judgment is a true proposition), the idea of an object is being connected in a certain way with the idea of a characteristic (§ 23).
 In true judgments, the relation between the idea of the object and the idea of the characteristic is an actual/existent relation (§28).

 Every judgment has as its matter a proposition, which is either true or false.
 Every judgment exists, but not "für sich".
 Judgments, namely, in contrast with propositions in themselves, are dependent on subjective mental activity.
 Not every mental activity, though, has to be a judgment; recall that all judgments have as matter propositions, and hence all judgments need to be either true or false.
 Mere presentations or thoughts are examples of mental activities which do not necessarily need to be stated (behaupten), and so are not judgments (§ 34).

 Judgments that have as its matter true propositions can be called cognitions (§36).
 Cognitions are also dependent on the subject, and so, opposed to truths in themselves, cognitions do permit degrees; a proposition can be more or less known, but it cannot be more or less true.
 Every cognition implies necessarily a judgment, but not every judgment is necessarily cognition, because there are also judgments that are not true.
 Bolzano maintains that there are no such things as false cognitions, only false judgments (§34).

 Philosophical legacy

 Bolzano came to be surrounded by a circle of friends and pupils who spread his thoughts about (the so-called Bolzano Circle), but the effect of his thought on philosophy initially seemed destined to be slight.

-Alois Höfler (1853–1922), a former student of Brentano and Meinong, who subsequently become professor of pedagogy at the University of Vienna, created the "missing link between the Vienna Circle and the Bolzano tradition in Austria."
-Bolzano's work was rediscovered, however, by Edmund Husserl and Kazimierz Twardowski, both students of Franz Brentano.
+Alois Höfler (1853–1922), a former student of Franz Brentano and Alexius Meinong, who subsequently become professor of pedagogy at the University of Vienna, created the "missing link between the Vienna Circle and the Bolzano tradition in Austria."
+Bolzano's work was rediscovered, however, by Edmund Husserl and Kazimierz Twardowski, both students of Brentano.
 Through them, Bolzano became a formative influence on both phenomenology and analytic philosophy.